 Chief Executive Officer

 Steve Koonin was named Chief Executive Officer (CEO) of the Atlanta Hawks Basketball Club in April 2014.
-Koonin oversees all business, financial and strategic operations of the Atlanta Hawks and Philips Arena, and represents the owners as the head of the organization.
+Koonin oversees all business, financial and strategic operations of the Atlanta Hawks and State Farm Arena, and represents the owners as the head of the organization.